GoTrack-GPS/gotrack-um/modules/integrated-devices/smc/s200/sms-command/README.md

-> Note: for the command set for this parameter to be successful, it should be as follows: <br>
+> Note: for the command set for this parameter to be successful,it should be as follows: <br>
-The device has not been configured locked (for checking, see item [2.10](modules/integrated-devices/smc/s200/sms-command/#unlock)). <br>
+The device has not been configured locked (for checking,see item [2.10](modules/integrated-devices/smc/s200/sms-command/#unlock)). <br>
-If the profile is locked, the phone number to be set up must be the central number.
-(For checking / setting, see section [1.9](modules/integrated-devices/smc/s200/sms-command/#sensor)). <br>
+If the profile is locked,the phone number to be set up must be the central number.
+(For checking / setting,see section [1.9](modules/integrated-devices/smc/s200/sms-command/#sensor)). <br>
 Perform the setup by sending commands from the server to which the device is connected.

 #### 1.2.
 APN parameters